AI-ANK/AInimalGo-Chat-with-Animals/README.md

 ## AInimal Go! - Interact with the Animal Kingdom through AI

 Welcome to "AInimal Go!", an innovative application inspired by the charm of Pokémon Go, crafted for animal lovers and technology aficionados.
+It showcases capabilities of MultiModal Retriever-Augmented Generation (RAG) in creating a delightful user experience.
 This unique app bridges the gap between the digital world and the animal kingdom, allowing users to upload or capture images of animals and engage in interactive, text-based conversations with them, powered by advanced AI technologies.

 ### Key Features: